canonical/netplan/doc/contribute-docs.md

 ## Reporting an issue

-If you find any issue in Netplan documentation please [file a bug report](https://bugs.launchpad.net/netplan/+filebug?field.tags=documentation) about it in our bug tracker on Launchpad.
-Remember to add a `documentation`` tag to it.
+To report an issue in Netplan documentation, [file a bug](https://bugs.launchpad.net/netplan/+filebug?field.tags=documentation) about it in our bug tracker on Launchpad.
+Remember to add a `documentation`` tag. to it.

 ## Modifying documentation online